angelica-zach/Mood-App/README.md

    - Users can explore details about each artist, such as upcoming events or popular albums.

 3. **Venue Information:**
-   - Based on the selected artist, the application fetches information about venues where the artist has performed.
+   - Based on the selected artist, the application fetches information about venues where the artist is performing.
-   - Users can view details about these venues, including location and upcoming events.

-4. **Local Activities:**
-   - The application suggests activities in the area of the selected venue.
-   - Activities could include local attractions, events, or places of interest.

-#### APIS

-- **YouTube API:** Integration for playlist retrieval.
-- **Google Maps**
-- MusixXmatch

 ## How to Use
+Download by pressing the green code button and git clone into your terminal .
+Alternatively, follow the link in the top of the file to access the site

 ## Screenshot

 ![MoodHub App Screenshot](./assets/moodhub-screenshot.png)

-## Usage

 ## Credits